The Fireman

 You have rated this

-The Fireman is a suspenseful thriller that is deeply concerned about the ambivalence of tribal behavior: the fantastical elements of the story amplify the good side of the powerful feeling of belonging it provides, but also warns us of its many dangers.
-The Fireman is a thematically-driven novel, whose main fault lies in its undeserved ending.
+The Fireman is a suspenseful thriller that is deeply concerned about the ambivalence of tribal behavior: the story’s fantastical elements amplify the positive side of the powerful feeling of “belonging”, but also warn us of its many dangers.

-The story revolves around an apocalyptic pandemic: Dragonscale is what they call a spore that marks your skin with strange stripes and eventually kills you by making your body suddenly go up in flames.
-People can go on for months without triggering spontaneous combustion, but they all believe a painful death by fire is just a matter of time – and stress.
+The story revolves around an apocalyptic pandemic.
+There’s a spore called Dragonscale that marks the person’s skin with strange stripes and eventually makes their body go up in flames.
+People can go on for months without triggering spontaneous combustion, but a painful death by fire is just a matter of time – and stress.

-The protagonist is Harper Grayson, a school nurse that lives with her husband Jakob.
+The protagonist is Harper Grayson, a school nurse who lives with her husband Jakob.
 Against his wishes, she decides to help out at a hospital, doing volunteer work during the crisis.
-Despite all her best efforts to protect herself, however, she ends up with Dragonscale and right after discovering she’s pregnant.
+Despite all her best efforts to protect herself, however, she ends up with Dragonscale and, to make matters worse, right after discovering she’s pregnant.

 The first moments of tension in the book are about the pandemic itself.
-Schools, for example, are still open despite people everywhere literally going up in flames: since capitalism acts as a perpetual motion machine that doesn’t let human lives get in the way of profit, business must go on as usual.
-Meanwhile, time is a thing to be dreaded: it takes just a few weeks for the people you know to get infected and pass away, which is shown in a shocking manner at the end of one of the first chapters, when the narrative jumps a little in time and the narrator marks how some of the side characters are now simply dead.
+Schools, for example, are still open despite people everywhere literally going up in flames: capitalism, after all, is a perpetual motion machine that doesn’t let human lives get in the way of profit, so business must go on as usual even though the world is ending.
+Meanwhile, time is a thing to be dreaded, as it takes just a few weeks for friends and relatives to get infected and pass away.
+This is shown in a shocking manner at the end of an early chapter, when the narrative jumps a little bit in time and the narrator marks how some of the side characters are now simply dead.

-After Harper gets infected, the tension shifts towards her relationship with her husband.
-Even before this moment, we can already see the signs that there is something off with it: the condescending way in which he speaks to her and of her in one of the first scenes of the novel, when he’s on the phone with a friend and she arrives home, is already a hint of the core issue at play: “She’s fine.
+But after Harper gets infected, the tension shifts toward her relationship with her husband, Jakob.
+Even before this moment, we can already see signs that there is something off with it: the condescending way in which he speaks to her (and of her) when he’s on the phone with a friend, for example, already hints at the core issue at play: “She’s fine.
 Didn’t know a thing about it.
 She’s home and we’re going to have a good old shouting match if she thinks I’m going to let her back to work anytime soon,” he says to his friend.

 She had learned from Jakob to think of people who spoke of blessings and faith as simple and a little infirm.
 People who thought things happened for a reason were to be pitied.
 Such folk had given up their curiosity for a comforting children’s story.

-Jakob often dismisses her accomplishments, denies her praise and comfort, and blames her for everything.
-If she’s doing volunteer work, it’s not because she’s altruistic, but in desperate need of validation.
-When she gets infected, it’s her fault.
-She should have known better, and even though she took all precautions, Harper agrees with his accusation: “I’m sorry I got sick,” she says.
-Harper has just caught a disease that makes people spontaneously combust, but her husband is not sorry for her: he’s actually worried that she has infected him, making the event be about himself.
+Jakob often dismisses her accomplishments, refuses to offer comfort, and blames Harper for everything, twisting the facts to make her feel bad about herself: if she’s doing volunteer work, it’s not because she’s altruistic, but because she’s in desperate need of validation, she’s risking her life just to seek praise.
+When she gets infected, then, it’s obviously her fault, for she should have known better and listened to him, even though she took all the necessary precautions at work.
+And what makes Harper tragic is that she feels compelled to believe it all.
+“I’m sorry I got sick,” she says, apologizing for catching a disease that makes people spontaneously combust, for her husband is not sorry that she will die but worried that she may infect him too.

-The protagonist is aware of this problem, but she feels powerless to stop it: Her entire self-worth depended on doing and being just what he wanted her to do and be,” the narrator says, following Harper’s point of view.
-But the situation changes when she discovers that she’s pregnant and Jakob’s solution to their plight is contemplating suicide.
-The existence of the baby opens her eyes to the cruelty of her husband’s words and pushes her to take action.
+Harper is aware that this is abusive, but she feels powerless to stop it, because her husband made feel that her entire self-worth depended on doing and being just what he wanted her to do and be.”
+But the situation changes when she discovers that she’s pregnant and Jakob’s solution to their plight is contemplating suicide: the existence of the baby opens her eyes to the cruelty of her Jakob’s words and pushes her to take action.

 If you can create a feeling of security and well-being and acceptance, the Dragonscale will react in a very different way: by making you feel more alive than you’ve ever felt before.
 It will make colors deeper and tastes richer and emotions stronger.
 It’s like being set on fire with happiness.

-“Harmony” is a term that suggests peace, control, and even a certain degree of tranquility, but some of the characters refer to these acts of communion by another term, “tribal behavior”, which has the opposite connotation, evoking notions of violence and chaos.
-But they also defend that harmony is not only present in tribal behavior, it’s at its core: people are acting as one, in sync, being part of a group, but not necessarily doing good things.
+“Harmony” is a term that suggests peace, control, and even a certain degree of tranquility, but some of the characters refer to these acts of communion by another term: “tribal behavior”, which has the opposite connotation, evoking notions of violence and chaos.
+This tension is at the core of The Fireman‘s narrative, for Dragonscale rewards people who are part of a group, acting in sync as one, but not necessarily doing good things.

 When you were in the Bright, everything felt good, everything felt right.
 You didn’t walk.
 You danced.
 The world pulsed with a secret song and you were the star of your own Technicolor musical.
 The blood leaping from her carotid artery would be as beautiful to them as a sparkler throwing a burning red shower of phosphorus.

-Consequently, the novel is concerned with the kind of power leaders can acquire in these types of tight communities.
-Because their will is rarely questioned – notions of “loyalty”, “union”, and “holy” are reinforced to ensure that – these leaders can form and control a collective ire, guiding it against a particular group of individuals, weaponizing the faith of their flock.
+The novel, then, is concerned with the kind of power leaders can acquire in these types of tight communities.
+Since their will is rarely questioned – notions of “loyalty”, “union”, and “holyness” are reinforced to ensure that – these leaders can form and control a collective ire, guiding it against a particular group of incovenient individuals, weaponizing the faith of their flock.
 The story presents an argument: that when one of these leaders creates a discourse that justifies and legitimizes violence – even if they have the best of intentions when doing so – the feeling of belonging – the oxytocin – makes believing this hateful rhetoric an appealing prospect for the members of their community.
-What the Dragonscale does, then, is amplify this danger and make its duality more pronounced: it’s called “being in the Bright”, because the characters literally glow when they are under the effect of oxytocin, shining beautifully while doing horrible things.
+What Dragonscale does, then, is amplify this danger and make its duality more pronounced: it’s called “being in the Bright” because the characters literally glow when they are under the effect of oxytocin, shining beautifully while murdering their peers.

-The leader of Harper’s newfound community is Father Storey, who is seen by his peers as a hopelessly optimistic man.
+The leader of Harper’s newfound community, however, is Father Storey, who is seen by his flock as a hopelessly optimistic man.
 He acts as if people will always choose to do the right thing, even though the circumstances hint at the opposite outcome.
-If there’s a thief on the loose, Storey urges them to come forward and repent, ensuring all will be forgiven – the thief, of course, doesn’t do that, especially because the people who were robbed are threatening to murder him in very violent ways.
-When a man is causing trouble – risking all their lives by contacting outsiders – Storey is there to prevent his people from taking drastic measures, ensuring them that the man (an incel named Harold, probably referencing Stephen King’s The Stand) will see the error of his ways.
+If there’s a thief on the loose, Storey will urge them to come forward and repent, ensuring all will be forgiven – the thief, of course, doesn’t do that.
+And when a man is causing trouble – risking all their lives by contacting outsiders – Storey is there to prevent his community from taking drastic measures, ensuring them that the man (an incel named Harold, probably referencing Stephen King’s The Stand) will see the error of his ways.

-But what his people mistake is Storey’s motivation: he’s doing those things not because he believes in them, but exactly the opposite.
-He fears what will happen if his community becomes violent, and so tries to put out their anger before it engulfs their souls: “Every time I see them sing and shine together, I always wonder what would happen if they formed a lynch mob.
+But what his people doesn’t understand is Storey’s motivation: he’s doing these things not because he really believes people are good, but exactly the opposite.
+He fears what will happen if his community becomes violent, and so tries to smother out their anger before it engulfs their souls: “Every time I see them sing and shine together, I always wonder what would happen if they formed a lynch mob.
 Do you think the Dragonscale would like a lynch mob as well as a chorus?
 I do,” he confesses to Harper.
 But Father Storey won’t be there forever to pacify his people – he’s an old man and this is a long book – and the next in line may not have the same insight.
 Violence, then, becomes a matter of time.

-The other major villain in the book is the Malboro Man, and it’s a neat touch that in a story about fire killing people, and the dangerous side of some pleasurable sensations, one of its villains is named after a famous brand of cigarettes.
-The Malboro Man represents the cruelty of people that believe the other is a thing that must be destroyed: he doesn’t have Dragonscale and so he hunts down those who do, because in his eyes they represent a danger to everyone else.
-We can clearly see that he’s a sadist – he brags about the people he killed – and that he dehumanizes his victims precisely to justify this sadism: it’s okay to enjoy killing if what you’re killing is not a person, but a dangerous monster.
-And there’s a great moment – packed with political undertones – when Harper recognizes this genocidal sadistic villain by the American flag he wears on the back of his shirt.
+The other major antagonist in the book is the Malboro Man –an apt name for a villain in a story about people being killed by fire and the dangers of pleasurable sensations.
+The Malboro Man represents the cruelty of people who believe the other is a thing that must be destroyed: he doesn’t have Dragonscale and so he hunts down those who do, because in his eyes they represent a danger to everyone else.
+We can clearly see that he’s sadistic – he brags about the people he killed – and that he dehumanizes his victims precisely to justify this sadism: it’s not wrong to enjoy killing if who you’re killing is not a person but a dangerous monster.
+Sadism, in other words, can be justified by the identity of the victim.
+And there’s a great moment in the book – packed with political undertones – when Harper recognizes who this genocidal sadistic villain is… by the American flag he wears on the back of his shirt.

-The narrative in The Fireman is divided into several small chapters that end with a hook, usually with the narrator hinting at the horrible things that are going to happen.
-This creates a suffocating atmosphere, since in these moments the narrator is usually crushing the characters’ hopes and dreams.
-Someone will say something akin to “I hope it’s not too late” and the narrator will immediately end the chapter with, “It was though.”
-This impacts the ending of the novel, because we are expecting this “it was though” to appear, but it never comes, making the resulting hopeful tone feel strange, false even, since it’s the opposite of everything that came before.
+The narrative in The Fireman is also divided into several small chapters that end with a hook, usually with the narrator hinting at the horrible things that are going to happen.
+This creates a suffocating atmosphere, since the narrator is usually crushing the characters’ hopes and dreams.
+Someone will say something akin to “I hope it’s not too late,” and the narrator will immediately end the chapter with, “It was though.”
+However, the problem is that this impacts the ending of the novel, because we are expecting this “it was though” to appear, but it never comes, making the resulting hopeful tone feel strange, false even, since it’s at odds with the previous build up.

-The Fireman is a great thematically-driven thriller that explores the complexities of group relations, human nature, and the feeling of belonging.
-Its ending doesn’t quite land, but the discussions its narrative proposes more than make up for it.
+The Fireman is a thematically-driven thriller that explores the complexities of group relations, human nature, and the feeling of belonging.
+Its ending doesn’t quite land, but the discussions its narrative proposes more than make up for that.

 September 07, 2021.